centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 ### Which products can be added to wishlist?

+All products are possible to add to the wishlist, including the out of the stock ones.
 The lone exception is that flexible bundles are not possible to add to the wishlist.
-Currently, wishlist supports 10000 products in 1 wishlist.
+Currently, wishlist supports 10000 products in a single wishlist.

 ### Getting wishlist information through APIs